 - Legal documents — wills, powers of attorney, guardianship designations

 Store the physical binder in a fireproof safe or a location you can grab quickly during evacuation.
-Keep the USB drive in a separate location — I keep mine in my everyday carry bag.
+Keep the USB drive somewhere separate — I keep mine in my everyday carry bag.

 Step 7: Practice, Drill, and Update

 A plan you’ve never practiced is just paperwork.
-In my experience running countless drills as a Wilderness First Responder, the gap between “knowing the plan” and “executing the plan under stress” is enormous.
+The gap between “knowing the plan” and “executing the plan under stress” is enormous.
 Practice closes that gap.

-- Annually: Complete plan review.
-Update for life changes, new hazard information, changes in household composition.
+- Do a complete plan review annually — account for life changes, new hazard info, changes in household composition

-- After any significant event: Near-miss, local disaster, or even a friend’s emergency — use it as a prompt to review.
+- After any significant event — a near-miss, a local disaster, even a friend’s emergency — use it as a prompt to review

 Tie your biannual drills to daylight saving time changes.
 You’re already adjusting clocks and checking smoke detector batteries — add a 30-minute evacuation drill and it becomes routine.

-People often ask about the “five steps” of emergency preparedness, and here’s how I frame them based on actual field experience rather than textbook answers:
+People often ask about “the five steps” of emergency preparedness.
+Here’s how I frame them based on field experience rather than a textbook:

 - Identify and assess — Know your hazards (Step 1 above)